What do I need to know about secured credit cards?

 Security Deposit

-To get a secured credit card, you need to make a security deposit with the credit issuer.
+To get a secured credit card, you need to make a security deposit with the credit lender.
 This may be cash, furniture or something else that the company will accept.
-This may also be called "collateral."
+This may also be called "collateral.
+The security deposit acts like your credit limit on the card.

-If you don’t make your credit card payments, the credit issuer may take money out of your deposit.
+If you don’t make your credit card payments, the credit issuer may deduct money from your deposit.

 Things to Know